jtakayama/makahiki/install/redhat_readme.txt

 This software requires an internet connection in order to install packages.
 ===============================================================================

 2.1.2.
-Install system environment dependencies
+Install System Environment Dependencies
 ===============================================================================
 Switch to your top-level makahiki directory:
 % cd ~/makahiki